Community Palliative Medicine

 - Most recent lab investigations

-United Counties of Prescott Russell (UCPR) Palliative Outreach Group
+United Counties of Prescott Russell (UCPR) Palliative Outreach Service

-The United Counties of Prescott Russell, UCPR Palliative Outreach Group is a service dedicated to advocating and providing dignifying palliative symptom management and end of life care for those in the communities of Hawkesbury, Vankleek Hill, L’Orignal, and the many smaller districts between in southeast Ontario nearing the Quebec border.
+The United Counties of Prescott Russell, UCPR Palliative Outreach Service is dedicated to advocating and providing dignifying palliative symptom management and end of life care.
+It serves all communities along the 417 and 17 highways as west as Vankleek Hill and L’Orignal, respectively and as east as the Quebec border.
+It also services all communities along the 401 as west as Cornwall and as east as the Quebec border.
 The service is provided in both English and French.

 - Ensure the patient has a life-limiting illness with a likely prognosis of under one year prior to considering referral

-- Referrals will not be accepted unless the referral form (as attached here) is filled out appropriately.
+- Referrals will not be accepted unless UCPR Referral Form is filled out appropriately.

 DISCLAIMER: The referring medical professional remains most responsible for the patient’s care while pending consultation.